 In a distressing development, a 2017 study published in the journal Science reveals that tropical forests that once served as the Earth’s carbon sinks now emit more carbon than they absorb, because of deforestation and forest loss caused by humans.
 However, we cannot afford to give up on tropical forests.
 Restoring them and their ability to sequester carbon is one of several critical steps we must take to address our global climate crisis.

-3. Tropical rainforests cover less than 3% of Earth’s area, yet they are home to more than half our planet’s terrestrial animal species
+3. Tropical rainforests cover less than 3% of the planet, yet they are home to more than half our planet’s terrestrial animal species

 Bengal tigers, mountain gorillas, orangutans, jaguars, and blue poison dart frogs are just a few of the magnificent animals found in rainforests.
 Sadly, many of these species are on the brink of extinction, and their continued existence is crucial to maintaining the balance of marvelously efficient—but delicate—rainforest ecosystems.